How to Plant a Container Herb Garden

 Place your herbs in full sun.

-Most herbs require full sun to thrive…the general rule for herbs is 6-8 hours of sun a day.
+Most herbs require full sun to thrive…the general rule for herbs is 6-8 hours of sunlight a day.
 However, there are some herbs that will still do well in partial shade, so if your garden isn’t in full sun, don’t fret, just look for herbs that thrive in partial shade…herbs such as chives, cilantro, oregano, parsley, mint and thyme, these will do well with less sun.

 Pick Pick Pick!
 Frequent harvesting encourages growth.